The CII has a number of policies which set out how key risks are managed and its expectations of ways of working.

 A number of these policies are relevant for our network of local institutes and all Council members and officers are expected to comply with their requirements where applicable.
 Key policies of relevance to local institutes are highlighted below.

-For more information on any of these policies or to obtain copies please contact your RMM.
+For more information on any of these policies or to obtain copies please contact your Regional Membership Manager.

 Conflicts of interest